Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Preliminaries

 Intuitively, given a set of samples the best one can really hope to do is find such an $h$ that gets zero training error and hope that the true error for $h$ is also low.
-This leads to the idea of \textit{generalization}, which aims to show that if for all $(x, f(x)) \in S$, $\mleft|h(x) - f(x)\mright| \leq \alpha$ and $|S| > m$ for suitable $m$ implies with high probability.
-In terms of computational efficiency, this effectively reduces the problem of proper learning to the consistency problem, or an approximation of the consistency problem depending on the value of $\eta$.
-It also bounds the sample complexity to be at most $m$, since solving the consistency problem without computational constraints is always doable in this realizable setting.
-We will see a formal statements of a generalization theorem in \cref{sec:pac_quant}.
+This leads to the idea of \textit{generalization}, which aims to show that doing well on a large enough set of training data (i.e., the consistency problem) allows one to give the PAC guarantee as well with high probability.
+In terms of computational efficiency, this effectively reduces the problem of proper learning to the consistency problem, or an approximation of the consistency problem.
+The most common approach to guarantee generalization is to bound the ``expressiveness'' of the concept class, such as with the VC-dimension \citep{Blumer1989}.
+Since VC-dimension is defined for $\{0, 1\}$ labels, we will now give a generalization of VC-dimension in the regression setting.